 In this guide, you'll find lots of useful information about dental tourism in Cancun.
 We hope this helps you decide whether a dental vacation in Mexico is right for you.

 Table of contents

 Cancun welcomes around 5 million visitors a year and is rated the #3 top destination in Mexico for 2018, the #1 spot going to nearby Playa del Carmen.
-Not all of these visitors come to visit a dentist, of course, but a growing number are seeking cosmetic dentistry in Cancun.
+Not all of these visitors come for Cancun dental tourism, of course, but a growing number are seeking restorative and cosmetic dentistry in Cancun.

 Popular procedures include:

 There are a number of factors that make dental tourism in Cancun such an attractive prospect:

 Even the best dental insurance policies rarely cover the full cost of dental restorations like crowns, bridges and dentures.
 They may pay out for a small proportion of the cost of dental implants, but cosmetic procedures like teeth whitening and veneers are usually excluded.